The Problem of Dynamic Programming on a Quantum Computer: Classical Complexity Lower Bound

+We say $f$ and $g$ as given in the above definition form a twin if $f$ takes only nonzero values and $g$ differs from $f$ in exactly one point $x \in X$ at which $g(x)= 0$.
+We note that each DP instance in the families $\mathcal M_1$ and $\mathcal M_2$ corresponds uniquely to a function $S_1 \times A \to S_2 \sqcup S_\bot$ and therefore to a function $X \to \{0, \ldots, n\}$.
+Therefore, an algorithm $\mu$ as given above that distinguishes twins of DP instances is equivalent to an algorithm that distinguishes twins of functions.

-\begin{prop} Any deterministic algorithm $\widetilde \mu$ that performs vector differentiation needs $\Omega(m)$ queries to distinguish $\frac{1}2 m n^m$ twins of vectors. \end{prop}
+\begin{prop} Any deterministic algorithm $\mu$ that performs vector differentiation needs $\Omega(m)$ queries to distinguish at least $\frac{1}2 m n^m$ twins of functions. \end{prop}

-\begin{proof} We view the queries of $\widetilde \mu$ as a decision tree.
-At every node of the tree, $\widetilde \mu$ queries a certain element of the vector of integers.
+\begin{proof} We view the queries of $\mu$ as a decision tree.
+At every node of the tree, $\mu$ queries its input function at a certain point in the domain.
 The root of the tree is the beginning of the algorithm at which no queries have yet been made.
 We say this node is at depth $0$.
 A node at which a $k$-th query to the vector is made is called a depth-$k$ node.
-It is obvious that a depth-$k$ node can distinguish at most $n^{m-k}$ pairs of vectors.
-Let $(A, B)$ be a twin, with $A$ and $B$ distinguishable at a depth-$k$ node.
-This means that all previous $k-1$ queries to $A$ and $B$ have returned in the same integers.
-The $k$-th query has resulted in a nonzero integer on one of the vectors and $0$ on the other.
-There are $m-k$ remaining entries and $A$ and $B$ have to coincide for all of them.
-This means that there are $n^{m-k}$ ways to form $A$ and $B$ into twins.
+It is obvious that a depth-$k$ node can distinguish at most $n^{m-k}$ pairs of functions.
+Let $(f, g)$ be a twin, with $f$ and $g$ distinguishable at a depth-$k$ node.
+This means that all previous $k-1$ queries to $f$ and $g$ have returned the same integers.
+The $k$-th query has resulted in a nonzero integer for one of the functions and $0$ for the other.
+There are $m-k$ remaining entries and $f$ and $g$ have to coincide for all of them.
+This means that there are $n^{m-k}$ ways to complete $f$ and $g$ into twins.

 On the other hand, there are at most $n^k$ nodes at a depth of $k$.
-Therefore, the depth-$k$ nodes can in total distinguish at most $n^m$ twins of vectors.
-In order for $\widetilde \mu$ to distinguish $\frac{1}2 m n^m$ twin vectors, the total depth of the decision tree of $\widetilde \mu$ has to be at least $\frac{1}2m$.
+Therefore, the depth-$k$ nodes can in total distinguish at most $n^m$ twins of functions.
+In order for $\mu$ to distinguish $\frac{1}2 m n^m$ twin functions, the total depth of the decision tree of $\mu$ has to be at least $\frac{1}2m$.
 This proves the claim. \end{proof}